Secretary of the State of Connecticut

-The secretary of the State of Connecticut is one of the constitutional officers of the U.S. state of Connecticut.
+The secretary of the state of Connecticut is one of the constitutional officers of the U.S. state of Connecticut.
 (The definite article is part of the legal job title.)
 It is an elected position in the state government and has a term length of four years.

-The current secretary of the state is Stephanie Thomas, a Democrat who has held the office since January 2023 after being successfully defeating Republican opponent Dominic Rapini in the 2022 General Election.
+The current secretary of the state is Stephanie Thomas, a Democrat who has held the office since January 2023 after defeating Republican opponent Dominic Rapini in the 2022 general election.

 The Secretary of the State's Office is composed of two divisions: